 Rapid advancements in technology are disrupting fashion retail.
 Empathic artificial intelligence (AI) is driving customer experience personalization efforts.
 Blockchain-based developments are driving supply chain transparency.
 Virtual communities are advocating for sustainable fashion.
 Smart wearables are bringing new purpose to fashion items.

 Pressure to stay relevant in a rapidly changing industry.
 Pressure to reorganize their business around customer needs and beliefs.
 Pressure to achieve process efficiencies and to improve the bottom line.

 Even though technology is seemingly driving all this pressure, it is, nevertheless, out there for every retailer to access and use.
 “How to use it?” is indeed the tricky part.
-But the confluence of fashion, retail and technology points to four common themes trending in 2018: personalization, process, perception and purpose.
+These 2018 fashion tech trending themes will hopefully help them find the answer.

 Whether or not you’re one of those struggling to strategize, one thing’s for sure: most 2018 strategies for personalizing customer experiences will include some form of AI.

 In recent years, online retailers have leveraged AI algorithms to personalize their customers’ shopping experiences through shopping recommendations based on past purchases.
 Brands like ASOS have also started to use AI to develop visual search capabilities that allow customers to search for a product they’d like to buy based on a photo of a similar product.
 And physical stores are catching up, eager to make good use of AI as well, to enhance the in-store experience of their customers.
 One example is retailer Lolli and Pops that recently announced its plan to implement a solution that uses facial recognition and AI capabilities to identify loyal customers as they walk into the store, and then make personalized recommendations.